Hierarchical Explanations for Video Action Recognition: Related Work

 Most closely related to our work are \cite{trinh2021interpretable,nauta2021neural}. \cite{trinh2021interpretable} introduced a dynamic prototype network (DPNet) for finding temporal artifacts and unnatural movements in deep fake videos.
-However, the goal of DPNet is different from ours with only two target classes fake/real making the task easier. \cite{nauta2021neural} introduced neural prototype trees by combining CNN architecture with the soft binary trees for providing local and global explanations.
-However, as the number of prototypes depends upon the size of the tree learning a ProtoTree becomes computationally expensive.
-Our proposed multi-level explanations do not add any extra computational complexity to the training.
+However, the goal of DPNet is different from ours with only two target classes fake/real making the task easier.
+PrototypeTrees \cite{nauta2021neural} use a decision-tree with a pre-defined structure, where individual prototypes are learned at each decision.
+The prototypes are optimised to increase purity along the path through the tree.
+However, for PrototypeTrees the position in, and order of, the tree does not describe a hierarchy, that is closer to the root does not imply a more general semantic level.
+Moreover, as the number of prototypes depends upon the size of the tree, learning a ProtoTree becomes computationally expensive.
+Our proposed multi-level explanations follow a very clear semantic distribution , where (grand)parent prototypes are more generic and do not add any extra computational complexity.